 This is just like sustainable fat loss.
 If you sharply reduce your calories and exercise a lot, you will get closer to the cat.
 You may even catch the cat.
 But the moment you let your guard down, the cat will wiggle free and escape.
 The cat in this analogy is your brain dealing with signals it views as threatening to your survival, which are fewer calories and higher energy demands.

-Contrast this will a diet that cycles strategies of building trust with the brain such as high-volume (Peasant Diet, Potato Hack Diet) and higher-protein.
+Contrast this with a diet that cycles strategies of building trust with the brain such as high-volume (Peasant Diet, Potato Hack Diet) and higher-protein.
 Those diets quiet the hunger hormones.
-They are the graceful and respectful steps that don’t frighten the cat.
+They are graceful and respectful steps that don’t frighten the cat.
 A gradual increase in exercise doesn’t alarm the brain.
 Charging the cat at full speed may get you closer to the goal of reaching the cat quicker, but is unlikely to work in the end.

 We all know stories of people that treated fat loss like a dog and lost weight.
 The vast majority regained that weight.
-The brain is really a cat and not dog.
+The brain is really a cat and not a dog.
 Trust was never established.
 Last year, I approached fat loss like a cat and today I’m sitting on the porch next to a purring kitten 25 pounds lighter.